Voltage Regulator Failures and Battery Drain Causes & Fixes

 • Flickering or dim headlights

-• Battery warning light appearing on the dash
+• Battery warning light on your dashboard

 • Unusual burning smell from under the bonnet